 While terms such as search engine optimization (SEO), inbound marketing, content marketing and social media marketing will always play an integral part, digital marketing continues to introduce new terms to implement an effective marketing plan in our digital-focused world.

 Don't let your digital marketing become outdated.
 Take a look at this list of must-know digital marketing terms we compiled to help you stay on top of your digital marketing services moving forward.

-Account-Based Marketing (aka, Key Account Marketing) — marketing strategy that focuses on highly targeted companies determined to be the best fit for your product or service; each target is treated like its own market with a strategy tailored directly to them.
+Account-Based Marketing (aka, Key Account Marketing) — a marketing strategy that focuses on highly targeted companies determined to be the best fit for your product or service; each target is treated as its own market with a strategy tailored directly to them.

 Ad Network — a grouping of websites or digital properties (like apps) where ads can appear.
 For example, Google has two ad networks: the search network (text ads that appear in search results) and the display network (image ads that appear on millions of websites that have partnered with Google).